Benjamin Milam: Early years in Texas

 In 1818, after learning of the trading opportunities with the Native Americans living along the upper Red River, Milam traveled from Kentucky to Spanish Texas to trade with the Comanche.
 While there, he met David G. Burnet, who at the time was living with the Indians in an attempt to recover from a case of tuberculosis.

 In New Orleans in 1819, Milam met José Félix Trespalacios and James Long, who intended to lead a filibustering expedition to Texas to help Mexican revolutionaries in their ongoing fight for independence from Spain.
 Milam decided to join the pair on what became known as the Long Expedition.

 The expedition captured Nacogdoches in the summer of 1819 but fell apart when confronted by a Spanish army.
 With help from Milam, Long regrouped his forces near Galveston the following year.
-By 1821, Milam had broke with Long's new expedition.
+By 1821, Milam had broken with Long's new expedition.
 While Long marched to Presidio La Bahía, Milam and Trespalacios traveled to Veracruz and Mexico City; both parties met a hostile reception and were quickly imprisoned.
 While in prison, Long was mysteriously shot and killed by a guard, and Milam came to believe that the murder had been arranged by Trespalacios.
 This incident drove Milam and some of his friends to plot to kill Trespalacios, and when that plot was discovered, Milam was again imprisoned.

 Milam and his friends were sent to Mexico City, where they were held until the fall of 1822, when Joel R. Poinsett, U.S. Commissioner of Observation to Mexico, secured their freedom.
 With the exception of Milam, all were returned to the United States on the sloop-of-war USS John Adams.

 By the spring of 1824, Milam had returned to Mexico, which was adopting the new republican form of government established by the 1824 Constitution of Mexico.
 Trespalacios and Milam reconciled, and Milam was granted Mexican citizenship and commissioned as a colonel in the Mexican Army.